The Perfect Polished Edge for Your Woodland Path

 | Light Requirements |

-Partial Shade to Full Shade; very shade tolerant |
+Partial to full shade; very shade tolerant |